KnowledgeCaptureAndDiscovery/OBA/docs/adding_custom_queries.md

-OBA can create paths using custom queries
+Sometimes, building the REST API from an ontology does not cover all the target queries that need to be supported.
+In order to address this issue, OBA can create paths in the API using custom SPARQL queries specified by users.

-## Defining the query
+## Defining Custom Queries

-First, we must define the SPARQL query.
-In the Model Catalog, we need a special query: get all the Models related with a Variable.
+First, we must define the SPARQL queries we would like our API to support.
+For example, let's consider a [sample ontology](https://w3id.org/okn/o/sdm#)which we have already used with OBA.
+The ontology describes software metadata of complex physical models and, among other classes, it has a Model class and a Variable class.
+We need to support a special query: get all Models associated with a particular Variable label, which is described in the query below:

 !!!info
-    The query must use **CONSTRUCT**
+    The query must be a **CONSTRUCT**, not GET

 ```